Skip to main content

 Testing Shoppable Videos in isolation

-To measure the true overhead of the widget, we ran Lighthouse tests on a minimal sandbox page containing only the Shoppable Videos component.
+To measure the true overhead of the Shoppable Videos, we regularly run Lighthouse tests on a minimal sandbox page containing only the Shoppable Videos component.

 1. Create an empty web page